Year: 2025

 The Stretchy Type Block: how it works under the hood (and why that’s “weird” but smart)

 If you’ve ever wanted a headline that always fits its container—no manual font sizing, no media queries—Stretchy Type delivers.
 It’s a Gutenberg block that scales your text to the exact width of its container in both the editor and on the frontend.
-The core trick In plain terms: it measures the text once, then lets…
+Click here to download the Stretchy Text Block.
+The core trick In plain…

 -